 Astrometric measurements require the use of the dual-field mode.
 For information on the limiting magnitudes see the ESO public web-pages on GRAVITY.
-In case the dual-field mode is requested, the separation and magnitudes of the two components have to be specified clearly during phase 1, including a reference, e.g. in Box 11 of the ESOFORM.
+In case the dual-field mode is requested, the two components have to be clearly specified during Phase 1.
+In particular, the fringe tracker object will have to be attached as a reference target to the main science target (the object initially in the science combiner of GRAVITY) in the new online tool for the preparation and submission of observing proposals when defining the planned observations.